Best gaming laptops for 2020

 As long as you're willing to put up with the loud, whiny fans, Acer's midrange Predator delivers excellent 1080p performance when you hit Turbo, especially for its sub-$1,200 price (which includes a 144Hz screen but less-than-optimal 256GB SSD).
 However, you can easily get to the SSD and memory slots to upgrade if you don't want to lay out the money up front for a better configuration.
 Read our Acer Predator Helios 300 (2020) review.

-Whether you prefer the sleek look of the Mercury White model or the powerful black slab version with an OLED 4K display and up to an an RTX 2080 GPU, Razer's understated style won't leave bored coworkers wondering what games are monopolizing your screen during meetings.
+Whether you prefer the sleek look of the Mercury White model or the powerful black slab version with an Intel Core i7 processor, 16 GB of RAM, an OLED 4K display and up to an RTX 2080 GPU, Razer's understated style won't leave bored co-workers wondering what games are monopolizing your screen during meetings.
 They may wonder if you're overpaid, though, since this laptop is not cheap.
 Read our Razer Blade 15 Advanced review.

 Acer crams top components -- like Nividia's RTX 2080 Max-Q graphics card and 144Hz full-HD display with 3-millisecond response time -- into this relatively compact 15-inch laptop, and that makes it the fastest we've tested in its size.
 This laptop offers a FAST gaming experience.
 Read our Acer Predator Triton 500 review.